Additional Learning Needs

 The school has regard to the Special Educational Needs Code of Practice.
 The key test for action is evidence that a child’s current rate of progress is inadequate as stated in the Code.
 Early identification is important as it means the child’s difficulties can be addressed as soon as possible, thereby enabling him/her to access the curriculum successfully.

 A graduated approach of action and intervention is followed, starting with “Early Years Action,” where a child with Special Educational Needs is identified and interventions are devised which are additional to or different from those provided in the usual curriculum.
-An Individual Educational Plan (IEP) is written.
+An Individual Educational Plan (IDP) is written.

-If a child in Year 1 to Year 6 is not making adequate progress he/she will be the recipient of “School Action,” i.e. strategies and support provided by the school’s personnel and described in an IEP written specifically for that child.
+If a child in Year 1 to Year 6 is not making adequate progress he/she will be the recipient of “School Action,” i.e. strategies and support provided by the school’s personnel and described in an IDP written specifically for that child.

 If a child’s needs require external support, he/she will be included in the “School Action Plus” section of the school’s special needs register.
 The Additional Learning Needs Co-ordinator will liaise with the external support, e.g. Educational Psychologist, and assist the class teacher in implementing any advice given.